darka1pha/renfity/README.md

 This repository contains the source code for **Rentify**, a **House Rent Website** built using **NestJS**, **PostgreSQL**, and **TypeORM**.
 The application provides a platform for property owners to list their properties for rent and for users to search and book available houses.

-## Features

-- **Authentication**: User registration and login with secure JWT-based authentication.
-- **Property Management**:
-  - List properties for rent.
-  - Update or delete property listings.
-- **Search and Filter**: Search property by location, price range, and other filters.
-- **Booking System**: Renters can book property directly through the platform.
-- **Admin Panel**: Manage users and property listings.

 ## Technologies Used

 - **Backend Framework**: [NestJS](https://nestjs.com/) - A progressive Node.js framework.